 1:1 “Paul, an apostle of Jesus Christ by the will of God.”

-The letter therefore maintains a clear distinction between God and Christ.
+The letter therefore maintains a consistent and clear distinction between God and Christ Jesus.

 Father and Son